-3) Focus more intently on building net worth vs. growing income.
+- Focus more intently on building net worth vs. growing income.
 Focusing on both net worth and income is important.
 But building real long-term wealth comes more from focusing on net worth.
 Income is just one source of wealth creation.
-Once you stress net worth, you start focusing on developing multiple income streams, estate planning, tax planning, capital preservation, savings, insurance and a whole host of other things that will prevent you from ever having to declare bankruptcy while earning six figures.
+Once you stress net worth, you can start focusing on developing multiple income streams, estate planning, tax planning, savings, insurance and a whole host of other things that could help prevent you from ever having to declare bankruptcy while earning six figures.
 It’s what you keep that’s most important.